zhixin9001/2021-SAA/note/tips.md

 ```
 - IAM permission boundary
     - can only be applied to roles or users, not IAM groups.
+- trust policy: The IAM service supports only one type of resource-based policy called a role trust policy
 ### Identity
 - AWS_IAM authorization
     - add least-privileged permissions to the respective IAM role to securely invoke your API.